Anthony Cordesman: Life and career

-He has been visiting and lecturing in Asia since the 1960s, and is a senior advisor to the U.S.-Asia Institute.
+Cordesman visited and lectured in Asia from the 1960s, and was a senior advisor to the U.S.-Asia Institute.
 He was a guest lecturer in China on energy and Middle East security for the State Department in 2007.
-He is the co-author of Chinese Military Modernization: Force Development and Strategic Capabilities, CSIS, Washington, 2007.
+He was the co-author of Chinese Military Modernization: Force Development and Strategic Capabilities, CSIS, Washington, 2007.

 Cordesman also served in other government positions, including at the United States Department of State, Department of Energy, and director of International Staff at NATO.
 He carried assignments posts in the United Kingdom, Lebanon, Egypt, Iran, Turkey and West Germany, and worked in Saudi Arabia.

-Cordesman has authored over 50 books on U.S. security policy, military strategy, energy policy, and the Middle East.
-He is also a long-term contributor to the American hi-fi magazine, The Absolute Sound.
+Cordesman authored over 50 books on U.S. security policy, military strategy, energy policy, and the Middle East.
+He was also a long-term contributor to the American hi-fi magazine, The Absolute Sound.

+Cordesman died on January 29, 2024, at the age of 84.

 Gaza War analysis

 On February 2, 2009, Cordesman published an analysis of the 2008–2009 Israel–Gaza conflict.
 The report relied on Israeli briefings before and after the conflict, including visits to the Israeli Defense Spokesman, interviews with Arab officials, and experts.
 The report analyzes the views and reactions of Arabs, but emphasized that Hamas has not provided more than "minimal details on the fighting, other than ideological and propaganda statements".
-Cordesman points out improvements in the capability of the Israeli Defense Forces since the fighting against Hezbollah in 2006.
-He believes the military used "decisive force" against legitimate targets, and that the killing of civilians (including women, children and the elderly), along with other human rights abuses, was justified by Israel's strategic, economic and political gains.
+Cordesman pointed out improvements in the capability of the Israeli Defense Forces since the fighting against Hezbollah in 2006.
+He believed the military used "decisive force" against legitimate targets, and that the killing of civilians (including women, children, and the elderly), along with other human rights abuses, was justified by Israel's strategic, economic, and political gains.

-Cordesman's analysis also claimed that Israel did not violate the laws of war.